-Pay off all of your student debt at once with variable rates starting from 3.50%–6.50% (Varies by loan term).
+Pay off all of your student debt under one loan with low rates.

 |Interest Rate Type||Variable|

 |Maximum Loan Term||20 years|

 |Requirements||Must have a credit score of at least 650 with a cosigner or 680 without, work with your current employer for two years, and make $40,000+ in annual income.|

 - Credit score of at least 680 or at least 650 if applying with a cosigner who has a credit score of at least 680

 - Work at the same job for at least two years

 - US citizen or legal resident

 You or your cosigner must meet the following eligibility requirements to refinance your student loans with Alliant: